For Our Majors

 4. Experiential learning requirement

 Majors must complete one experience from an approved list of activities, including an internship or volunteer work related to international studies, study abroad beyond the one-semester requirement, or an off-campus Model United Nations simulation.

 A worksheet that details how majors have completed this requirement must be submitted once this activity is completed.
-See the experiential education page of the International Studies web-site for further information.
+See the experiential learning page of the International Studies web-site for further information.